Center for the Performing and Cinematic Arts / BOYER COLLEGE OF MUSIC AND DANCE

 About the Program

-The MMT degree program in Music Therapy is designed to provide professional music therapists with advanced clinical training, supported by studies in research, theory and ethics.
-The curriculum focuses on two areas: Music Medicine and Music Psychotherapy.
-A broad range of clinical populations, orientations, practices and research paradigms is presented, and opportunities for self-directed learning are provided through independent study projects.
-Emphasis is given to integrating professional and personal development through self-experiences in Music Therapy.
-The program in Music Therapy is led by four world-renowned music therapists.
+The Master in Music Therapy degree program is designed to provide professional music therapists with advanced clinical training, supported by studies in research, theory and ethics.
+The curriculum is underpinned by two domains: Music in Health and Music Psychotherapy.
+Students engage with a broad range of orientations, practices and research paradigms.
+Emphasis is given to integrating professional and personal development through self-experiences in music therapy.

 Full-Time/Part-Time Status: The degree program can be completed on a full- or part-time basis.

-Accreditation: The degree program is accredited by the National Association of Schools of Music (NASM) and approved by the American Music Therapy Association (AMTA).
+Accreditation: Temple University is accredited by the National Association of Schools of Music (NASM) and the degree program is approved by the American Music Therapy Association (AMTA).

-Coursework is designed to give students in-depth knowledge of creative, receptive, recreative and verbal methods of Music Therapy; the ability to utilize and integrate these methods within medical and psychotherapeutic settings and with a broad range of clientele; the ability to apply theory and research to practice; and an understanding of ethical issues in practice and research.
-In order to relate theory, research and practice, all courses involve extensive readings along with experiential training in their clinical applications.
-Additional requirements are a final project and courses on both quantitative and qualitative approaches to research.
+Areas of Specialization: Coursework is designed to give students advanced knowledge of creative, receptive, recreative and verbal methods of music therapy; the ability to utilize and integrate these methods within health and psychotherapeutic settings and with a broad range of people; the ability to apply theory and research to practice; and an understanding of ethical issues in practice and research.
+In order to relate theory, research and practice, all courses involve extensive reflexivity with in-depth reading and experiential learning.
 The experiential components of the program are designed to sensitize students to the effects of their own personality on the client, the music, and the therapy process, while also identifying ethical issues indigenous to music therapy practice.
-Various theoretical orientations are presented for medical and psychotherapeutic areas of practice.
+Coursework in research methodology supports students in developing a Final Project as a culminating project for the program.

-Job Prospects: Graduates typically find employment in a variety of areas, including community mental health agencies, day care facilities, educational institutions, general and psychiatric hospitals, nursing homes, rehabilitation centers, and private practice.
+Job Prospects: Graduates typically find employment in a variety of areas, including community mental health agencies, day care facilities, educational institutions, general and psychiatric hospitals, nursing homes, hospice and palliative care facilities, rehabilitation centers, and private practice.
 Graduates may combine clinical work with research in the above areas of practice.
-The program also provides preparation for doctoral study in Music Therapy and related disciplines.
+The program also provides preparation for doctoral study in music therapy and related disciplines.

 Non-Matriculated Student Policy: Professionals who wish to enroll in specific courses for continuing education may take courses with departmental approval.
 The Graduate School permits up to 9 credits of graduate coursework taken at Temple University as a non-matriculated student to be applied to a graduate degree.